0xjessel/Bank-of-CHEN/README.md

 A HUGE source of help to get me started: https://medium.com/fullstacked/connect-react-to-ethereum-b117986d56c1

 Currently, it is deployed to the Ropsten network.
 I've only tested this on Chrome and with the Metamask extension, other setups might not work.
 Built with Truffle, Material UI, and React.js

+To build the blockchain contracts, `npm run install` in `blockchain/` and `truffle develop` and then `migrate` to set up a local testnet.
+To deploy onto the blockchain, `truffle deploy --network ropsten`

+To build the React app, `npm run install` in `client/` and then `npm run start`